Avery2/PersonalVisualization/README.md

 For best viewing experience view online [here](https://www.averychan.site/PersonalVisualization/).
 Source on [github](https://github.com/Avery2/PersonalVisualization).

+Nov 14, 2022 4:20:28 PM TODO: note on how this conditioned me to work

 ## Quick description

 The bubble chart kind of looks cool but it honestly doesn't tell me much.